onlyphantom/blockchain/content/cryptography.md

 ### Experiment 1
 - The XOR Cipher is one of the most common cryptographic technique that sits right at the heart of many modern day ciphers
-- XOR is a logical operator, which transforms binary digits through an "Exclusive OR" filter ("logic gate")
+- XOR is a logical operator, which transforms binary digits through an "Exclusive OR" filter ("logic gate", with the symbol ⊕)
 - Each key on the keyboard is already represented by a number known as the ASCII code.
-Since there's 8 bits to a byte, this means each key is a combination of 8 binary code
+Since there's 8 bits to a byte, this means each key is a combination of 8 binary code.
+This includes characters accented characters such as `é` even if such a character key may not be present on your keyboard

 <XOR />